 Z-Wave is a wireless automation technology that is used primarily for home automation.
 It is one of the newest kinds of wireless technology that smart devices use to communicate with each other.

-Z-wave uses low-power radio waves that travel through walls, furniture, and floors; this means that we don’t have to rip-up floors and carpets to add new wiring.
+Z-wave uses low-power radio waves that travel through walls, furniture, and floors; this means that we don’t have to rip up floors and carpets to add new wiring.

-Features such as status updates, two-communication, and mesh networking are combined to ensure resiliency and reliability in our Home Automation system.
 This means we don’t have to wonder whether the light in our garage is turned off when we close our door.

 Let’s look at some of the technical characteristics of the Z-wave technology: